-Performance Shares and Performance Restricted Shares: Since 2005, the Corporation has granted performance shares and performance restricted shares to certain employees under the 2005 LTI Plan, whose vesting is contingent upon meeting various departmental and company-wide performance goals, including net income targets against budget and as a percentage of sales against a peer group and operating income as a percentage of sales against budget.
+Performance Shares and Performance Restricted Shares: Since 2005, the Corporation has granted performance shares and performance restricted shares to certain employees under the 2005 LTI Plan, whose vesting is contingent upon meeting various departmental and companywide performance goals, including net income targets against budget and as a percentage of sales against a peer group and operating income as a percentage of sales against budget.
 The non-vested shares are subject to forfeiture if employment is terminated other than due to death, disability or retirement, and the shares are nontransferable while subject to forfeiture.
 A summary of performance share and performance restricted share activity for the first six months of 2006 is as follows:

+Weighted-

+Units Average Grant-

-Units (000's) A Gr eighted- average ant-Date air Value
+(000's) Date Fair Value

 Non-vested at December 31, 2005 217 \$ 27.92

 Granted 62 29.65

-Vested -
+Vested - -

 Forfeited

-Non-vested at June 30, 2006 279 \$ 28.30
+Non-vested at June 30, 2006 \$ 28.30